 The Rhode Island Educational Loan Repayment Program for Primary Care Providers is a program designed to recruit Primary Care providers to Rhode Island.

-Please note – funding for the program has been exhausted for this year and Rhode Island is not currently accepting applications for this program.
+Funding for the program has been exhausted and Rhode Island is not currently accepting applications for this program.

 Loan repayment offers $20,000 annually for four years when the program resumes.